COVID-19 Vaccines and Severe Allergic Reactions

-Category: Coronavirus Hits: 0CDC has learned of reports that some people have experienced severe allergic reactions-also known as anaphylaxis-after getting a COVID-19 vaccine.
+Category: Coronavirus Hits: 7CDC has learned of reports that some people have experienced severe allergic reactions-also known as anaphylaxis-after getting a COVID-19 vaccine.
 As an example, an allergic reaction is considered severe when a person needs to be treated with epinephrine or EpiPen© or if they must go to the hospital.
 If you get a COVID-19 vaccine and you think you might be having a severe allergic reaction after leaving the vaccination site, seek immediate medical care by calling 911.

 Read more https://tools.cdc.gov/api/embed/downloader/download.asp?m=403372&c=415158